 After an offseason master class in playing the market, G2 Esports are set for another dominant year domestically.
 Owner and CEO Carlos “ocelote” Rodriguez Santiago shook up the world Western League of Legends scene with the selling of his franchise player to Cloud9.
-Once the free agency news broke surrounding Rekkles, G2 management wasted no time in securing the signature of another top-five talent in the LEC.
+Once the free agency news broke surrounding Rekkles, G2 management wasted no time in securing the signature of another top-five talent in the LEC power rankings.

 With a refortified roster, and a change of mentality on the horizon, G2 Esports has the formula in play for another top-four finish at Worlds despite the loss of Perkz.
 With Rekkles in place as the pure ADC they needed a season prior, G2 Esports has the technical ability to compete against any and every team.
 But will they have the mental toughness to get to the finish line for another year running?

 It pays to be the best

 The LoL 2020 offseason will forever be known as the year of the spender for a few key organizations.
 With the transfer of Alphari and Perkz to NA, LEC teams finally had some money in their pockets to make noticeable changes.

 With the introduction of Rekkles to the G2 Esports lineup, they have aligned themselves with Europe’s most winningest ADC in history, and a reunion with Caps in the mid lane also has its positives for synergy.
 Technically speaking, a Mikyx and Rekkles bot lane is without a doubt the best in Europe or NA.

 Looking beyond domestic results, Rekkles was easily regarded as the best Western AD at Worlds this past year while Mikyx also made a formidable showing for G2 in that same regard.
 Combining these superpowers for 2021 will bode well for them as G2 has developed another win condition from the outset.